Phew/jellyfin-rpc/README.md

 ### Discord Application (Client ID)

-This repo uses a hardcoded Discord Application Client ID: `1412865098808168520`.
-Rename your Discord application as desired (e.g., Jellyfin) to control the top title.
-The presence body shows Watching/Listening text, time-left, and buttons.
+Create a Discord application and copy its Client ID.
+Put it into `cli-app/config.json` under `discord_client_id`.
+The application name becomes the bold title on the card (e.g., rename it to "Jellyfin").

 ### Test the CLI without Discord